fiorillo/tregex-semantic-tagger/README.txt

 Included in this package are the following directories:

   modality-tagger: the actual system, including all the patterns
-  newscomm-en: a sample corpus for testing
+  data: a sample corpus for testing
   script: some useful scripts
-  stanford-parser-X-Y-Z: an up-to-date version of the stanford parser
+  tools: stanford parser and tregex
-  stanford-tregex-X-Y-Z: an up-to-date version of tregex/tsurgeon
+  doc: documentation (currently empty)
+  tmp: any temp files created by the scripts

 I. MODALITY-TAGGER AND PATTERNS